hypercision/helm-charts/charts/thub/README.md

 ## Developing the Helm charts

-Any change to a chart requires a version bump following [semver](https://semver.org/) principles.
+Any change to a chart requires a version bump following [SemVer](https://semver.org/) principles.

-To see what manifest files would be generated and applied when installing one of our helm charts, run a command like one of the following in the root directory of the repo:
+To see what manifest files would be generated and applied when installing one of our helm charts, run a command like one of the following in the root directory of the repository:

 ```console
 helm install --generate-name --dry-run --debug charts/thub -f hclabs-dev.yaml -n hclabs-dev